Con mis hijos no te metas: Street and bridge protests and survey on gender approach

 On 25 April 2019, the media reported CMHNTM protests on various bridges of the Vía Expresa Luis Fernán Bedoya Reyes (from Barranco to Lima District), as well as ones in different streets of capital districts such as Los Olivos, El Agustino, San Juan de Miraflores, Puente Piedra, La Molina, Lince, Villa María del Triunfo, among others.
 In such places appeared the well-known pink/light blue posters, in clear allusion to the female/male dichotomy, but unlike the slogan Con Mis Hijos No Te Metas, the phrases were more radical.
 “Minister Flor Pablo, no to school orgies”, “Vizcarra do not corrupt the education of children.
 No to pornography in schools”, “Vizcarra, do not promote sexual perversion and abortions”, "Gender Focus = Anal Sex", were some.

-On 25 April 2019, pollster Ipsos Peru with newspaper El Comercio published a survey conducted between 12 to 14 April 2019, in which 82% of Peruvians approved the inclusion of gender approach in school curriculum, reaching 91% in socio-economic level (NSE) B. However, the percentage was reduced to 74% in NSE A, and to 78% in the population group aged 40 years and older.
+On 25 April 2019, pollster Ipsos Peru with newspaper El Comercio published a survey conducted between 12 and 14 April 2019, in which 82% of Peruvians approved the inclusion of gender approach in school curriculum, reaching 91% in socio-economic level (NSE) B. However, the percentage was reduced to 74% in NSE A, and to 78% in the population group aged 40 years and older.
 15% were against the educational measure.